+The BTS contains offices for various departments such as Security, Material Control & Accounting, Operations, and Maintenance and Quality Control.
 The BTS provides the main support facilities for BMF personnel.
 It serves as the sole personnel access into and out of the PA access (except for vehicle drivers escorted in and out of the Vehicle Access Portal).
 Such activities as photo identification, search, and pass-through take place in the personnel access portal in the access control area.
 The BTS is not directly involved in the principal processing functions of the MFFF.
 Supporting activities and facilities located in this building include health physics facilities, an electronics maintenance laboratory, a mechanical maintenance shop, personnel locker rooms, and a first aid station.